 Who doesn’t want to be the very first result on a Google search?
-With 91.66% of the search engine market share, the red, green, blue, and yellow giant can help you increase traffic to your website, generate trust for potential customers, and improve your sales enablement strategy.
+With 91.66% of the search engine market share, the red, green, blue, and yellow giant can help you increase traffic to your website, generate trust for potential customers, and improve SEO on your sales enablement strategy.

 But, how exactly can you become one of the top contenders in search results?
 Easy: through SEO.